 It’s also best practice to make sure that no vehicles drive over the septic system or its drainfield.
 Keep an eye out for nearby trees that might extend their roots into the septic lines, and monitor whether the tank has proper drainage.

 The EPA recommends getting your septic tank inspected every few years and pumped every three to five years.
 It also indicates that using water efficiently takes strain off your septic tank, helping ensure optimal performance over time.

-A septic system can vary widely in cost, depending on the type; usually, ranging in the thousands.
-Some estimates put the cost between $3,000-$9,000 for a 3-4 bedroom home, but newer technologies can land closer to $12,000-$18,000.
-The installation costs can increase that amount even further.
+The cost of a septic system can vary, sometimes significantly, depending on the type of system and other factors.
+However, you’ll typically pay at least several thousand dollars for a new septic system.
+Some estimates put the cost of a new septic system at between $3,000-$9,000 for a 3-4 bedroom home, and newer technologies can land closer to $12,000-$18,000.
+Installation costs tend to increase that amount even further.